 Make sure that your storage room is not affected by humidity and that it’s perfectly safe from extreme weather conditions.

-Maintaining a separate network for CCTV equipment, installed separately from the rest of the office network, with separate maintenance procedures and servicing contracts is a significant management and financial burden.
+Maintaining a separate network for CCTV equipment, set up separately from the rest of the office network, with separate maintenance procedures and servicing contracts is a significant management and financial burden.
 It reduces the flexibility of your security systems, while needlessly increasing infrastructure costs.
-Networking service providers have long recognized this tendency and have begun to offer integrated network design and cabling services.
+Networking service providers have long recognised this tendency and have begun to offer integrated network design and cabling services.

 At ACCL, we’ve been advising our clients to tackle these matters together for years.
 In fact, we also offer advantageous package deals to help London businesses keep their network safe and future-proof.

 Most indoors CCTV cameras today use Cat-5/6 cables for their data connections, just like desktop computers.
-Higher-speed cameras, or cameras used for outdoors deployment tend to use fibre optic cables, which can carry data at higher speeds and over longer distances.
-Due to their convenience and ease of installation, wireless cameras are becoming increasingly popular – but even these require power cabling (albeit, if the electrical installation is adequate, over much shorter distances).
+Higher-speed cameras, or cameras used for outdoors deployment tend to use fibre optic cables, which can carry sensitive data at higher speeds and over longer distances.
+Due to their convenience, wireless cameras are becoming increasingly popular – but even these require power cabling (albeit, if the electrical installation is adequate, over much shorter distances).

-However, each type of cable only works over a certain range of distances, and has special connection and interoperation requirements – for example, you cannot plug an optical SFP or OFP connector to your office router.
+However, each type of cable only works over a certain range of distances and has a special connection and interoperation requirements – for example, you cannot plug an optical SFP or OFP connector to your office router.

 Mistakes made when choosing equipment tend to be costly to repair – and mistakes made while installing the cabling tend to be difficult to troubleshoot.

-This is why you should always work with professionals for all your London cabling and CCTV deployment needs.
-It may look cheaper to have a friend who “knows cabling and is techy” do the installation for you.
+This is why you should always work with professionals for all your data cabling and CCTV deployment needs.
+It may look cheaper to have a friend who “knows cabling and is techy” complete the works for you.
 But in the long run, it will definitely cost you a lot more to fix mistakes made by rookies.